timothyckl/ucs/README.md

 # Unsupervised Coreset Selection

-An implementation of core-set selection for segmentation tasks.
+An implementation of core-set selection for image segmentation tasks.

 ## Install dependecies